spiritlake/ares-extras/plugins/ffg/README.md

 > Note: This code has been run through its paces on a test server, but hasn't been playtested on a real game yet.
 The first game to implement this will receive extra technical support from Faraday to iron out any bugs.

+## Installation

+1. Disable the FS3 plugins, as explained in [Enabling and Disabling Plugins](https://aresmush.com/tutorials/config/plugins/).
+2. In the game, run `plugin/install ffg`.

+See additional setup instructions below.

 ## Overview

 This plugin is a simplified implementation of the [Fantasy Flight Games System](https://www.fantasyflightgames.com/en/index/), used in the generic Genesys system and the various Star Wars RPGs (Edge of Empire, Age of Rebellion and Force and Destiny).